 Type 1 Diabetes

 The body does not produce insulin.
 Some people may refer to this type as insulin-dependent diabetes, juvenile diabetes, or early-onset diabetes.
 People usually develop type 1 diabetes before their 40th year often in early adulthood or teenage years.

 Type 2 Diabetes

 The body does not produce enough insulin for proper function, or the cells in the body do not react to insulin (insulin resistance).

 Keeping blood sugar levels within the range recommended by doctor can be challenging.
 That's because many things make blood sugar levels change, sometimes unexpectedly.
-Following are some factors that can affect blood sugar levels.
+Following are some factors that

 Checking blood sugar level